smilgies/scilab/indexGIXS-3A/README-3A.md

 How to get started:
 - Download the indexGIXS folder to your computer
 - Open the indexGIXS folder in the Scilab File Browser
-- Open indexGIXS-2V.sce in the Scilab editor and execute Happy indexing!
+- Open indexGIXS-3A.sce in the Scilab editor and execute via F5
+- Choose the medoptics detector in the detector pulldown menu
+- Load the image file; parameters are already preset; try the calc and the index buttons Happy indexing!

+In case your interested: the example shows a rhombohedral structure found for a superlattice formed by PbSe nanocubes.
+(See J.J.
+Choi et al., Nano Lett.
+12, 4791–4798 (2012). https://doi.org/10.1021/nl3026289)

 Recent updates of previous versions all contained in current version 3A Previous versions were distributed via www.dropbox.com and will remain available.